jcfneto/jcfneto/README.md

 ### Hi 👋
 I'm a Data Scientist, Dev Python, B.Sc. in Mechanical Engineering and a Master's student in Systems Engineering and Automation.

-My Master's research is on Granular Neural Networks and Deep Learning.
+My Master's research is on Granular Natural Language Processing.

 - 🔭 I currently work as a data scientist in the Beegol data team.
 - 👨‍💻 All of my projects are available at [link](https://jcfneto.github.io/).